-The following works are a select list of relevant publications written or edited by Dr. David William Voorhees.
-These and many other works are available in our research room.
+The following is a bibliography of relevant publications written or edited by Jacob Leisler Institute Director David William Voorhees.
+These, The Flatbush Records, and many other works are available in the Library.

 “The ‘Fervent Zeale’ of Jacob Leisler,” William and Mary Quarterly, 3rd ser., LI (July 1994), 3: 447-472.